oezguensi/BibTex-to-CSV/README.md

 # Description
-A simple script that takes the entries of a .bib file and writes them into a .csv.
+A simple script that takes the entries of a bib file and writes them into a csv.

 # Installation